JulianFP/NixOSConfig/JuliansFramework/README.md

 - `cryptsetup luksFormat /dev/nvme0n1p3 /mnt/persist/swapPart.key --label=JuliansEncryptedSwap`
 - `cryptsetup open /dev/disk/by-label/JuliansEncryptedSwap swap --key-file /mnt/persist/swapPart.key`
 - `mkswap --label JuliansSwap /dev/mapper/swap`
-- write passphrase of bcachefs partition into file called plaintext and execute `clevis encrypt sss "$(<clevisConfig.json)" < plaintext > fs-decrypt-secret.jwe` in prepared nix-shell environment and put the file fs-decrypt-secret.jwe into the Nix config in the JuliansFramework directory (don't forget to git add)
+- use the deployment script with the sops option to modify the sops configuration to use your new age key (not modified&tested for localhost yet, read the script and use/modify the command in a sensible way manually for now!).
+Necessary before nixos-install and reboot because sops also unlocks the hash file that contains the user passwords!
-- `nixos-install --root /mnt/root/ --flake .#JuliansFramework`
+- cd into directory where NixOSConfig is and execute (as root or with sudo) `nixos-install --root /mnt/root/ --flake .#JuliansFramework`)
+- reboot and follow the after installation guides below (secureboot, clevis setup, ...)

-## Installation guide (from NixOS ISO:)
+## Old installation guide for btrfs (from NixOS ISO:)
 - `sudo -i` login as root
 - `loadkeys de-latin1` optional: switch to your preferred keyboard layout (important for entering passwords later on)
 - Create two partitions on target disc: One EFI partition and one system partition (use fdisk or parted).
 The EFI partition has to be of type "EFI System"